- About Us

 (5) Centers for Disease Control and Prevention: Human Prion Disease Surveillance

 To keep pace with the growing demand for national surveillance of human prion diseases, especially in light of the drastic reduction in animal prion surveillance by the US Department of Agriculture and of the discovery of Bovine Spongiform Encephalopathy (BSE)-positive cows endangering human health, we asked Congress to appropriate $5.7M in 2008 and $6.2M in 2009 in order for the Centers for Disease Control and Prevention to maintain human prion disease surveillance.
 The Administration requested $5.4M in FY 09.

 The budget passed with $5.39M for surveillance in FY ’10.

-- For FY 2013, the CDC was notified it will receive an appropriation of $4.710M.
-Although this is a reduction, it will allow the Center to survive and continue to develop more efficient detection methods while providing an acceptable level of prion surveillance.
-This will continue to be possible only if it remains at around 5% or less.
-If the reductions are higher, rigorous national prion surveillance will be impossible.
-Currently the funding for prion disease surveillance is combined with chronic fatigue syndrome (CFS) thus lumping it with a “syndrome” and is totally unrelated to prion diseases.
+(8) For FY 2013, the CDC was notified that it received an appropriation of $4.710M.
+Although this was a reduction, it allowed the Center to survive and continue to develop more efficient detection methods while providing an acceptable level of prion surveillance.

 You can see from this brief background that your visits to Capitol Hill do make a difference.
 If you are unable to stay for our Advocacy Day on Monday please make an appointment and meet with your representative when you get home.
 The work we all do together is important; your voice speaks loudest when it speaks from your heart.